Pamela's ArtPrize 2013 Series

 Sadako didn't finish folding all the birds before she died.
 But because of Sadako's tenacity for life, her classmates completed the cranes, and her father placed the thousand paper cranes in her casket.
 Since then, Sadako's hope has inspired other children around the world to soar above adversity.

-Wing and a Prayer also invites viewers to respond by hanging a wish or a prayer on the wall for a child.
-Like the draft under a bird's wing, each wish or prayer uplifts a child in need—whether the challenge is physical, mental, or emotional.
-As the notes rise up the wall, they transform into thousands of paper birds and give hope wings.
+Over twenty-thousand ArtPrize visitors responded to Wing and a Prayer by hanging a wish or a prayer note on the wall for a child.
+Like the draft under a bird's wing, each prayer uplifts a child in need.
+As these notes rise up the wall, they transformed into thousands of paper birds—giving healing wings.